 "Montezemolo had asked him what I would do.
 He, instead of questioning me, answered for me".

-But relations with Schumacher are not idyllic...
+But the relationship with Schumacher is not idyllic...

 Wasn't it better to talk directly to the German?